Charles McNider

-Charles McNider (the original Doctor Mid-Nite and a bearer of the name Starman) is a fictional superhero in DC Comics.
+Charles McNider (the original Doctor Mid-Nite and a bearer of the name Starman) is a superhero who appears in American comic books published by DC Comics.
 The character appeared for the first time in All-American Comics #25 (April 1941).

-Like many Golden Age heroic characters, the original Doctor Mid-Nite appeared as a member of DC's Justice Society of America.
+Like many Golden Age heroes, the original Doctor Mid-Nite appeared as a member of DC's Justice Society of America.

 As a blind character, Doctor Mid-Nite is widely regarded as the first superhero in comics to exhibit a physical impairment, pre-dating the creation of Daredevil of Marvel Comics by more than twenty years.

-Dr. Mid-Nite made his live appearance on the second season of DC's Legends of Tomorrow played by Kwesi Ameyaw.
-Doctor Mid-Nite appeared in the first episode of the first season of the DC Universe series Stargirl portrayed by Henry Thomas in season one and by Alex Collins in seasons two and three.
-Thomas and Collins also voiced the goggles that the new Dr. Mid-Nite Beth Chapel acquires.
+Doctor Mid-Nite made his live-action debut on the second season of Legends of Tomorrow, portrayed by Kwesi Ameyaw.
+He also appears in Stargirl, portrayed by Henry Thomas in the first season and by Alex Collins in later seasons.